swiftlang/swift-experimental-string-processing/Documentation/Evolution/DelimiterSyntax.md

 ## Alternatives Considered

-Given the fact that `/` is an existing term of art for regular expressions, we feel it should be the preferred delimiter syntax.
-While it has some syntactic ambiguities, we do not feel that they are sufficient to disqualify the syntax.
+Given the fact that `/.../` is an existing term of art for regular expressions, we feel it should be the preferred delimiter syntax.
+It should be noted that the syntax has become less popular in some communities such as Perl, however we still feel that it is a compelling choice, especially with extended delimiters `#/.../#`.
+Additionally, while there has some syntactic ambiguities, we do not feel that they are sufficient to disqualify the syntax.
 To evaluate this trade-off, below is a list of alternative delimiters that would not have the same ambiguities.

 ### Prefixed quote `re'...'`